R. Budd Dwyer: Investigation

-Dwyer stated that he offered to take a polygraph test but only on the condition that if he passed it, he would not be indicted.
+Dwyer stated that he offered to take a polygraph test on the condition that if he passed it, he would not be indicted.
 The state rejected Dwyer's offer.
 Prior to Dwyer's indictment, on October 22, 1984, a grand jury indicted Torquato, Torquato's attorney William T. Smith, Judy Smith, Alan R. Stoneman, and David Herbert.
 At his 1985 trial, Smith, who was a friend of Dwyer's, testified that he did not bribe Dwyer, and instead that Torquato offered Dwyer a campaign contribution in return for the CTA contract, yet Dwyer rejected Torquato's offer.
 In contrast, Torquato testified that Smith offered Dwyer a $300,000 bribe in return for the CTA contract.
 Dwyer, acting as a defense witness at Smith's trial, denied that he was offered a contribution.
 In August 1984, Smith failed a polygraph test when he stated that he did not bribe Dwyer or any state official.
 However, prior to his trial on October 27, 1984 (four days after his indictment), Smith confessed to offering Dwyer a bribe, and stated that Dwyer accepted this offer.

 I met with Dwyer in his office and at the insistence of Torquato offered to give him $300,000 if he signed a contract with CTA LTD. Dwyer talked about $100,000 to him personally—$100,000 to his campaign committee—$100,000 to Republican State Committee.
 [Dwyer] was going to see Robert Asher in Montgomery County that weekend to talk to him about how this should be done.

-However, Robert B. Asher, the then Pennsylvania Republican Party Chairman, objected to this, and requested that the $300,000 be directed entirely to the Republican State Committee, since Asher "did not want Dwyer to go to jail".
+Robert B. Asher, the then Pennsylvania Republican Party Chairman, objected to this, and requested that the $300,000 be directed entirely to the Republican State Committee, since Asher "did not want Dwyer to go to jail".